 Review by Frank Plowright

 Tim Seeley’s run on Nightwing continued from his co-writing the preceding Grayson series.
-Seeley wasn’t greatly acclaimed, and the schizophrenic pairing of the first two graphic novels in hardcover shows why.
+Seeley wasn’t greatly acclaimed, and the schizoid pairing of the first two graphic novels in hardcover shows why.
 An opening story of connected single chapters is followed by the greater structure of a more conventional superhero effort.

 The primary artists are as different as the material they draw, although there’s an argument to be made that Javier Fernández and his gritty style would have been better allocated to the ‘Back to Blüdhaven’ arc.
 Conversely Marcus To’s cleaner style would prove a better fit for the opener.
 Fernández has an eye for a striking single image and nice way with silhouettes, but he’s poor at any expression that’s not gritted teeth, and as such unconvincing when it comes to the emotional content.
 To handles that better, also giving greater definition to important supporting character Shawn Tsang.
 Yanick Paquette, Marcio Takara and Minkyu Yung fill in for a chapter each, and Paquette sets a high standard over the opening story not matched afterwards.